 Ms. Shirley Cohen: She served on the Board of Directors of the Jewish Hospital School of Nursing up to and including the Board of Trustees at Goldfarb School of Nursing at the Barnes-Jewish College.
 She received the first President’s Award with Ms. Norma Stern.

-Ms. Margie Wolcott May: She is a graduate of the Jewish Hospital School of Nursing and received the first Distinguished Alumni Award.
+Ms. Margie Wolcott May: She is a graduate of the Jewish Hospital School of Nursing and received the first Distinguished Alumni Award from Jewish Hospital School of Nursing.

 Ms. Norma Stern: She was a member of the Barnes College of Nursing Board of Directors and the Goldfarb School of Nursing at Barnes-Jewish College Board of Directors.
 She received the first President’s Award with Ms. Shirley Cohen.